Sheepheerd/nixos-box64-binfmt/README.md

 boot.binfmt.emulatedSystems = ["i686-linux" "x86_64-linux" "i386-linux" "i486-linux" "i586-linux" "i686-linux"];
 nix.settings.extra-platforms = ["i686-linux" "x86_64-linux" "i386-linux" "i486-linux" "i586-linux" "i686-linux"];
 ```
 Just like demonstrated below.
-Note that you have to `nixos-rebuild` once with the `emulatedSystems` and `extra-platforms` defined before enabling `box64-binfmt.enable` so your system can compile this flake, it will use qemu emulation for the packages that require`x86_64-linux`:
+Note that you have to `nixos-rebuild` once with the `emulatedSystems` and `extra-platforms` defined before enabling `box64-binfmt.enable` so your system can compile this flake, it will use qemu emulation only to build the packages that require `x86_64-linux`:

 ```nix
 # configuration.nix